intuition-dev/mbCLIx/docs/src/cms.md

 <!-- TODO -->
 1. Assuming you have finished [this tutorial](/source_config_n_mount/)

-1. Create folder for Blog CMS Editor App, download Blog CMS App to this folder, change `cms` with your own name:
+1. Create folder for CMS CMS Editor App, download CMS CMS App to this folder, change `cms` with your own name:
     ```sh
     $ mkdir cms
     $ cd cms